 The culture of building and living is everywhere you look in the Bregenzerwald.
 The locals have been appreciating the artisan production methods employed in small and medium-sized enterprises since way back when.
 Reliability, sound finishing and a good design mean that craftsmanship and trade are the largest employers in the Bregenzerwald.
-Around 40 % of the working population are employed in such enterprises.

 A house dedicated to craftsmanship